tv2-oss/bifrost-gateway-controller/README.md

-**The *cloud-gateway-controller* presents the gateway API to users as the sole interface for network datapath definition.** This is the only interface users need to know and it fully supports a GitOps-based workflows.
-Users to not need to work with Terraform or generally know how the gateway-API is implemented by the platform.
+**The *cloud-gateway-controller* presents the gateway API to users as the sole interface for network datapath definition.** This is the only interface users need to know and it fully supports a GitOps-based workflow.
+Users do not need to work with Terraform or generally know how the Gateway API is implemented by the platform.

-The Gateway API does not cover concerns such as DNS or web application firewall (WAF) configuration. **The *cloud-gateway-controller* implements concerns beyond Gateway-API scope using configuration in `GatewayClass` resources.** E.g., a specific `GatewayClass` defines a specific set of WAF rules.
+The Gateway API does not cover concerns such as DNS or web application firewall (WAF) configuration. **The *cloud-gateway-controller* implements concerns beyond Gateway API scope using configuration in `GatewayClass` resources.** E.g., a specific `GatewayClass` defines a specific set of WAF rules.
 This is very similar to how Kubernetes [storage